kingandmcgaw/handbook/README.md

 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.
 * __Collaboration over unilateral decisions__.
 Prefer oversharing and overcommunication (at the expense of some chatter/noise) to implicit understanding and agreement.
 Goal is to [increase bus factor](http://en.wikipedia.org/wiki/Bus_factor).
 Pair program when appropriate.
 * __Be asynchronous and location-agnostic__.
 [Everyone works remotely, even from an office](http://blog.mongohq.com/making-remote-work-work-an-adventure-in-time-and-space/).
 With a workforce across multiple locations it's important that we behave as if we're _all_ remote.
 Always acknowledge communication.
 Also helps scale the workforce.
-* __Focus on value__.
+* __Focus on value over features__.
 Ideas and requests are just unproven hypotheses.
 Test early and often against success criteria.
 Our job is not programming, [it's delivering value using programming](http://blog.bahadir.io/posts/failed-entrepreneur.html), so we must always ensure we're delivering value.
 * __Transparency by default__.
 All information should be as public as possible.
 Use blog posts, Twitter, Basecamp, meetings or whatever is most suitable to disseminate information.
 * __With the exception of team standups, meetings are optional when possible__.
 But if you attend you must participate.
 * __Agile methodologies, not tools__.
 Backlogs, standups, QA etc. Related: [Easyart-flavoured agile](http://easyart.github.io/2013/04/16/easyart-flavoured-agile/)
-* __Continuous delivery backed up by tests__.
-TDD, of course.
+* __Continuous delivery over releases__.
+Backed up by tests, of course.

 ####Basecamp
 * __Your _me_ page is your list of _accepted_ tasks__ that can be achieved within a 30 day period.
 It is your responsibility to make sure these tasks are completed and should be checked daily.